What to Do and See in Florida's Panhandle

 The locals enjoy the 18-mile stretch on State Road 87 that starts in Navarre Beach and goes north to Interstate 10.
 It is a nice tree-filled route, but car and truck traffic does whiz by.

-Driving Through Southwest Florida
+Driving Through Northwest Florida

 Whether you’re in a convertible or on a motorcycle, there are two great, but different, places to take a nice, scenic drive next to the beaches.

-State Road 30A: The trip from Destin to Panama City Beach may have high-rise condos, but there are plenty of opportunities to see the Gulf of Mexico.
+The trip from Destin to Panama City Beach may have high-rise condos, but there are plenty of opportunities to see the Gulf of Mexico.
 Part of this journey passes through the planned community of Seaside, which became world famous after it became the main movie location for “The Truman Show.”
 Seaside, which bills itself as "an old-fashioned beach town,'' is like no place else in Northwest Florida.

-State Road 399: The beach road on this thin strip of land between Navarre Beach and Pensacola Beach is also a favorite for walk-a-thons.
+The beach road on this thin strip of land between Navarre Beach and Pensacola Beach is also a favorite for walk-a-thons.
 The Gulf of Mexico is sometimes obscured by the sand dunes, which help protect the road from flooding, but the Santa Rosa Sound is in plain view for a lot of the drive that never goes more than 40 miles per hour and is often strictly enforced.

 Sunset Locations in Northwest Florida